Dyson is no stranger to incrementally improving its product line.

 |HEPA Filter||Only if damaged or lost||Check Price||Check Price|

 The battery should last at least the life of the warranty, and could even go as long as 5 years.
-If it does die within the warranty time frame, Dyson will replace it at no cost to you.
+If it does die within the warranty time frame (2 years), Dyson will replace it at no cost to you.

-The annual maintenance costs above reflect replacing the battery every 2 years (always possible it goes longer), which won’t begin until after the warranty expires.
+The annual maintenance costs above reflect replacing the battery every 4 years.
+Either way, this cost wouldn’t begin until after the warranty expires.

 Dyson notes that its filters are lifetime washable filters.
-Therefore, you do not need to replace a filter on either of the Dyson vacuums unless you lose or damage one.
+Therefore, you do not need to replace a filter on either of these Dyson vacuums unless you lose or damage one.

-Does V7 or V8 Have a Better Battery?
+Does the V7 or V8 Have a Better Battery?

-The Dyson V7 and V8 have a similar battery, but the V8 does offer a longer run time.
+The Dyson V7 and V8 have a similar battery, but the V8 offers a longer run time.
 Although they both come with lithium-ion batteries, the V8 has a slightly larger power capacity, coming in at 2,800 mAh as compared to the V7’s 2,100 mAh.

 |Part||Dyson V7||Dyson V8|